Smurfit Kappa - Rewarding Shareholders, Clients And The Environment

 All companies in the sector experienced contraction in market to book value premiums, with Smurfit Kappa moving to the second position and narrowing the gap with the current leader - Packaging Corporation.

-Source: author's calculations based on data from annual reports and morningstar.com
+Source: Author's calculations based on data from annual reports and morningstar.com

 The movement in P/B ratio has been driven by changes in return on equity, which is the main factor affecting valuations on a cross-sectional basis.

-Source: author's calculations based on data from annual reports and morningstar.com
+Source: Author's calculations based on data from annual reports and morningstar.com

 At present Smurfit Kappa is the second most expensive stock due to its above peer average return on equity.
 Although this might lead many to the conclusion that SKG is expensive hence it should be avoided, in this case it's worth paying for quality.